jillerhaus/KaggleG2Net/Readme.md

 * papers: literature used during the project
 * models: pretrained models and a csv with model performance.
 The model directories include predictions on the test
 * working: stable version of the code files
-* experimental: "nightly" version of the code files
+* experimental: "nightly" version of the code files.
+Often includes code that is in progress.

 ### Code Files